Teragron/human-voice-identification/README.md

 -ld for labeling duration -- give the duration, which you want it to be rendered.

 (The video won't be saved as _temp_.mp4 if you are't using jupyter Notebook)

+## Suggestions
+To get overall better results i would recommend using more than one source of video or audio file.
+The .waw files that i used were concatenated .wav files and it included more than 5 places and microphones.

+## Conclusion

+The model can make accurate predictions to a certain extent.
+The normalization of the voice data could be a solution for eliminating obvious environmental factors like quality of voice distance to the microphone or the quite audio files.
+Since even the posture of the owner of voice affects the visual data, a side process that only let's the core and and constant features of a voice to the model may result in better.

 Created by Can Günen